Does spironolactone cause weight gain?

 How to prevent and stop weight gain on spironolactone

 If you are taking spironolactone and gaining weight, it’s always a good idea to contact your healthcare provider.
-They’re best equipped to determine what might be causing this effect and craft a plan to address it.
-That said, there are many evidence-backed ways to not only stop but also prevent weight gain on spironolactone (and in general).
+They can help you figure out what might be causing the increased weight and come up with a plan to address it.

 Eat a balanced diet

-This tip may sound cliche, but it’s a classic for a reason: improving your diet can help you lose weight and keep it off.
-To best support your goals, keep the following recommendations from the most recent Dietary Guidelines for Americans in mind:
+This tip may sound cliché, but it’s a classic for a reason: eating a nutritious diet can help you lose weight and keep it off.
+For the most success, keep the following recommendations from the most recent Dietary Guidelines for Americans in mind:

 • Add lean protein to most meals.
-Sources of protein include lean meats, legumes, soy protein, eggs, and seafood.
+Some good sources of protein include poultry, beans, peas, peanuts, soy, eggs, and seafood.

 Move your body